Ondor61/correction/README.md

-# lolicon
+# correction
-By Forking this, let's say you forked a loli
+By Forking this, let's say I forked a loli

-Congrats!
-You forked a loli!
-Now the FBI is coming for you